jquery paste

 Marcel Proust as Life Coach?

 Quite haphazardly I came upon a unique little non-fiction book entitled How Proust Can Change Your Life by Alain de Botton (London: Picador, 1997).
-It came with a house we were renting in Provençe, along with a great assortment of art books, travel guides, some good novels and interesting books on history, philosophy, self-exploration, and more.
-What a delight to find all this, as if waiting for me.
+It came with a cottage we were renting in Provence, France, along with a little trove of art books, travel guides, some good novels and an assortment biographiesm history, philosophy, and self-exploration books.
+What a delight to find all this, as if it were waiting for me.
 I emailed the owners telling them how grateful I was for this gift of chance.

 I so enjoyed the little book on Proust that I wanted to share it with you.
-Like the novel, The Elegance of the Hedgehog by French author and philosophy professor Muriel Barbery ( another unexpected find that I enjoyed some years ago in Europe) this book reminds me of how witty and socially relevant erudition can be.
-Also, how important it is to step away from one's usually crowded state of mind to see things as they are, including, along with humour and a dose of practical pessimism, the details around us.
+Like the novel, The Elegance of the Hedgehog by French author and philosophy professor Muriel Barbery (another unexpected find enjoyed years ago in Europe), this book on Proust reminds me of how witty and socially relevant erudition can be.
+Also, how important it is to step away from one's usually crowded state of mind, to let things as they are enter in without full attention.
+Add a dose of humour, rational optimism plus practical pessimism, and you're set for life.

-Probably none of us would choose to exchange our life for Proust's.
-He was often disdained as a dilettante, hypochondriac, and neurotic who spend most of his adult days in bed as an apparent invalid.
-Even so, he was one of the most alive people of his time, generous to a fault, socializing with friends, possessing an extraordinary concentration and attentiveness to details -- an elusive quality then, and especially now, in our time of multiple distractions, impatience with even the relevant details, and wholesale avoidance of complex perspectives.
+Probably few of us would choose to exchange our life for Marcel Proust's.
+He has often been considered a dilettante, hypochondriac, and neurotic who spent most of his later adult days in bed as an apparent invalid.
+Even so, Proust was one of the most alive people of his time, generous to a fault, socializing with friends, possessing an extraordinary concentration and attentiveness -- an elusive quality then, and especially now, in our time of multiple distractions, our impatience with even relevant details and wholesale avoidance of complex perspectives.

 Take Your Time

-How many of us are addicted to the quick and fast, the highly-revved spectacle?
-We tend to get bored and impatient with the slow-moving and habituate to being distracted, quickly losing interest rather than actively becoming engaged.
+How many of us are addicted to the quick and fast bottom-line?
+Our culture increasingly challenges our ability to concentrate by promoting more distraction, more information that is non-informative, and highly-revved but empty spectacles.
+We tend to get bored and impatient with the slow-moving and we habituate to being distracted, quickly losing interest and looking elsewhere rather than actively becoming engaged .
 Give me that video-game!

 Suffer Successfully

-De Botton selectively uses Proust to address common tribulations of being human, as in his chapter on "How to Suffer Successfully".
-Suffering seems inevitable, but Proust presents a differentiation in his characters between good sufferers (who gain more understanding and appreciation of reality from it) and bad sufferers.
-The latter blame others for their suffering, distract themselves from it with quick-fix addictions, delusions about self and others, or defenses that entail arrogance callousness, anger, and spite.
-What incentive do the bad sufferers have to face difficult truths if they so arm themselves?
-That's probably why we know so many of them.
-Proust, himself, at the very least, was a generously good sufferer and kind to others.
+De Botton selectively uses Proust to address common tribulations of being human, as in his chapter on "How to Suffer Successfully."
+Human suffering seems inevitable, but Proust presents a differentiation in his characters between good sufferers (who gain more understanding and appreciation of reality from it) and bad sufferers.
+The latter blame others for their suffering, distract themselves from it with quick-fix addictions, delusions about self and others, or defences that entail arrogance callousness, anger, and spite.
+Armed heavily in this way, bad sufferers have little incentive to face difficult truths, change as needed, and more fully appreciate their life.

-Finding one's own way, one's own voice, vision, and loves is, for me, the vast theme of Recherches.
-Proust hated clichés and orthodoxies: "Every writer is obliged to create his own language, as every violinist is obliged to create his own tone" (p.103, and)..."only that which bears the imprint of our choice, our taste, our uncertainty, our desire and our weakness can be beautiful" (p.104).
-Except for caricature and melodrama, why borrow tired forms of expression?
-Indeed, why follow formulaic precedent at all in art or in life?
+Finding one's own way, one's own voice, vision, and what one truly loves is, for me, the vast theme of my readings of Proust.
+He hated clichés and orthodoxies: "Every writer is obliged to create his own language, as every violinist is obliged to create his own tone" (p.103) and "only that which bears the imprint of our choice, our taste, our uncertainty, our desire and our weakness can be beautiful" (p.104).
+Except for deliberate caricature and melodrama, why borrow tired forms of expression?

-Looking to Proust's time, and indeed our own, one reasonable rebuttal would be: because otherwise you'll risk not fitting in, be considered decadent or just plain 'bad' at whatever form of expression it is.
-Though there have always been those who flout convention, Proust's point isn't to make a name for yourself by pissing on monuments (as my dearest friend said).
-The point is to take the time and do whatever work it takes to find your own particular right way.
+Looking to Proust's time, as well as our own, one reasonable rebuttal would be: because otherwise we risk not fitting in or might be judged harshly.
+Though there have always been those who flout convention, Proust's point isn't to make a name for ourselves by pissing on monuments.
+The point is to take the time to consider and learn for ourself (not by convention or fan-group) what we need and need to do for our own particular right path.
 Courage over time.

 Visual Art